si74/teethclassification/README.md

 # Windows

-Ensure that you have a version of python 3.6.x.
+Ensure that you have a version of python 3.6.x (64bit).
 1. Install keras and tensorflow.
+2. Uninstall protobuf and install protobuf==3.6.0
 ```
 $ pip uninstall protobuf
 $ pip install protobuf==3.6.0